bbryant7/Code-Snippet-App/readme.md

 Your application must:

-have registration and login*
+[ ]create login page
+[ ] create registration page
-allow you to create a snippet
+[X]allow you to create a snippet
-allow you to see a list of all your snippets allow you to see a list of all your snippets for a specific language allow you to see a list of all your snippets for a specific tag allow you to look at an individual snippet have an API to allow for creating and viewing of snippets as listed above
+[X]allow you to see a list of all your snippets [X]allow you to see a list of all your snippets for a specific language allow you to see a list of all your snippets for a specific tag allow you to look at an individual snippet
+[X]have an API to allow for creating and viewing of snippets as listed above